Home - ARACHNE.ORG.AU

 Huntsman Spider Sparassidae

-The Brown Huntsman is a mottled brown, fast running ground dwelling spider often found in leaf litter.
-They shelter under bark during the day.
-They...
+The Brisbane Huntsman is a large, mottled-brown, common, fast-running ground dwelling spider often found in leaf litter.
+They shelter under bark...

 Spider